El Salvador's president pushes ahead with cryptoplan | DW | 09.12.2021

 It isn't the first time the 41-year-old president praised himself for successfully hunting the world's largest cryptocurrency for the good of the tiny Central American country that has just about $3.4 billion (€3 billion) in foreign currency reserves.
 While other developing countries are using their hard-earned dollars and euros to shore up their struggling currencies, the youthful president buys Bitcoin.

-His policy has won him accolades from cryptoafficionados, as well as criticism from mainstream economists.
+His policy has won him accolades from crypto aficionados, as well as criticism from mainstream economists.
 One of them, Peter Schiff, was quick to reply to Bukele's tweet.
 "There's a lot more dips coming.
 How much taxpayer money do you intend to waste?," he wrote.

 The US stock broker and renowned financial commentator touched on a weak spot in Bukele's buy-the-dips strategy: It works only as long as cryptocurrencies continue their meteoric rise that saw, Bitcoin soar 90% in 2021 alone.